dbbs-lab/cerebellar-models/docs/configurations/mouse/dcn.rst

     DCNp; 0.408; 0.697; 0.047; 13.857; 3.477; 75.385
     DCNi; 0.079; 0.041; 0.044; 176.358; 176.358; 2.384

-It is not clear how the spiking parameters (i.e and ) are obtained in the Geminiani et al. (2019) paper [#geminiani_2019]_.
+It is not clear how the spiking parameters are obtained in the Geminiani et al. (2019) paper [#geminiani_2019]_.
 The values were extracted from a BSB configuration provided by the authors.

 The postsynaptic receptors are defined as listed in Table 2 of Geminiani et al. (2019b) [#geminiani_2019b]_: